 What to Pack for Your Poland Itinerary

-Polish people, especially the women, do like to dress up!
+Polish people, especially women, do like to dress up!
 So, you don’t go wrong if you like to dress up, too.
-However, since the cities mentioned here also have cobbled-stoned streets, I suggest to wear comfy shoes that allow you to walk easily.
+However, since the cities mentioned here also have cobbled-stoned streets, I suggest wearing comfy shoes that allow you to walk easily.